-- Each year, roughly 80,000 people suffer an out-of-hospital cardiac arrest - that's around 200 people every day. - → 80% of out-of-hospital cardiac arrests happen at home. - → Every minute without CPR and defibrillation reduces the chance of survival by 10%. - → 1 in 10 people survive an out-of-hospital cardiac arrest. - → 37% of people surveyed said they wouldn't feel very confident they could help someone having a cardiac arrest, while 24% said they wouldn't be at all confident. - --- Only 11% of people surveyed said they felt totally confident about using a defibrillator correctly. - ✓ 15% of people surveyed think only trained medical professionals are allowed to use a defibrillator.
+- → Each year, roughly 100,000 people suffer an out-of-hospital cardiac arrest - that's around 250 people every day. - → 80% of out-of-hospital cardiac arrests happen at home. - ✓ Every minute without CPR and defibrillation reduces the chance of survival by 10%. - → 1 in 10 people survive an out-of-hospital cardiac arrest. - → 37% of people surveyed said they wouldn't feel very confident they could help someone having a cardiac arrest, while 24% said they wouldn't be at all confident. - Only 11% of people surveyed said they felt totally confident about using a defibrillator correctly. - → 15% of people surveyed think only trained medical professionals are allowed to use a defibrillator.

-- → The chance of surviving a cardiac arrest is tripled when an AED is available via a public-access defibrillation programme. - → High-risk areas exist across the country, with concentrations around city centres like Birmingham and London, parts of the North East and Yorkshire, and some parts of the South East coast. - → In London in 2021, 83.2% of out-of-hospital cardiac arrests happened at home.2 - → In Yorkshire and the Humber in 2021, 82.5% of out-of-hospital cardiac arrests happened at home.3 - → In the West Midlands, 10.2% of out-of-hospital cardiac arrests happened in a public place.4 - ✓ In 2021, 18% of out-of-hospital cardiac arrests in the South West of England happened in a public place.5
+- → To help save lives across communities we must target public-access defibs in areas where the data tells us they're needed most and ensure they are registered on The Circuit. - → High-risk areas exist across the country, with concentrations around city centres like Birmingham and London, parts of the North East and Yorkshire, and some parts of the South East coast. - ✓ In London in 2021, 83.2% of out-of-hospital cardiac arrests happened at home. - ✓ In Yorkshire and the Humber in 2021, 82.5% of out-of-hospital cardiac arrests happened at home - ✓ In the West Midlands, 10.2% of out-of-hospital cardiac arrests happened in a public place. - In 2021, 18% of out-of-hospital cardiac arrests in the South West of England happened in a public place.